johnbywater/quantdsl/README.md

 American(Date('2015-04-01'), Date('2015-05-01'), 9, Market('NBP'))
 ```

-A command line interface program called `quant-dsl.py` is provided so that *Quant DSL* source code can be easily evaluated.
+A command line interface program called `quant-dsl.py` is provided by the `quantdsl` Python package, so that *Quant DSL* source code can be easily evaluated.

 ```
 $ quant-dsl.py -h